Public engagement at the IEU

 Einstein’s Garden – Green Man Music Festival

-Since 2013 the researchers from the IEU have braved the Welsh weather to bring a varied mixture of science stalls the Einstein’s Garden.
+Since 2013 the researchers from the MRC IEU have braved the Welsh weather to bring a varied mixture of science stalls the Einstein’s Garden.
 These have included Gene Genies, Bar to the Future and Data Mine – an artistic installation developed in collaboration with Bristol based designer Philippa Thomas.
 Our offering in 2018, led by the Tobacco and Alcohol Research Group (TARG), invited festival-goers to offer opinions on glass shape and alcohol consumption.
 2019 saw participants decorating giant chromosomes with jean genes, adding data on tongue-rolling and taste to our sample size board, as well as playing the wheel of fortune to experience the interplay between nature, nurture and chance in disease.

-Using schools engagement we hope to make lasting impressions on local school groups and inspire the next generation of health and computational researchers.
-By showcasing the career paths of our own researchers who come to the IEU from diverse backgrounds including mathematics, computer sciences, statistics and medicine we’re able to present pupils with alternative routes into careers in health sciences.
+Through school engagement we hope to make lasting impressions on local school students and inspire the next generation of health and computational researchers.
+By showcasing the career paths of our own researchers who come to the MRC IEU from diverse backgrounds including mathematics, computer sciences, statistics and medicine, we present students with alternative routes into careers in health sciences.
 We also demonstrate that researchers are normal human beings – not Einstein-like nerds!